Our research group consists of David McAllister, MD, Keith Markolf, PhD, and Tyler Clites, PhD

 Dr. McAllister is a Professor of Orthopaedic Surgery and chief of the sports medicine service at UCLA.
 He specializes in all areas of orthopaedic sports medicine and has special expertise in knee ligament injuries and knee ligament biomechanics.
 In addition to running a busy sports medicine clinic, he is actively involved in research and in the education and mentoring of medical students, residents, and fellows in both the basic science and clinical research arenas.

-Drs.
-McAllister and Markolf have had a longstanding collaboration with significant contributions and high quality publications in the field of orthopaedic research (add link: https://pubmed.ncbi.nlm.nih.gov/?term=markolf+and+mcallister&sort=date).
-Their vast experience and combination of expertise from both a clinical and basic science perspective has established the UCLA Orthopaedic Biomechanics Lab as a leader in orthopaedic research.
-Recently, Dr. Tyler Clites has joined their research team.
+Dr. McAllister has had a longstanding collaboration with significant contributions and high quality publications in the field of orthopaedic research.
+His vast experience and expertise from both a clinical and basic science perspective has established the UCLA Orthopaedic Biomechanics Lab as a leader in orthopaedic research.
+Recently, Dr. Tyler Clites has joined the research team.

 The use of a robotic testing system to study knee joint function allows combined motion and force control to measure corresponding kinematic instabilities under simulated physiologic conditions.
 Our innovative approach provides an opportunity for enhanced studies of tissues that have never before been performed, providing insight into physiologic function and mechanisms of knee injury.